MSc in International Business and Management

 Professor of International Business view more

-Professor of Management at Durham University Business School view more
+Associate Professor of Organization and Management view more

 Christos Koritos Associate Dean of Academic Programs, Academic Director of the MSc in Marketing